kvas7andy/CyberBattleSim_Web/README.md

       - To fasten logging, optionally, limit writing of summary only on evaluation steps by setting `only_eval_summary` variable to True.
     - `.csv` outputs and `.png` files generated at the end of training for results on  10 evaluation episodes

-### Running through .sh experiments files (with papermill)
+### Running .sh experiments files (with papermill)
+[papermill](https://pypi.org/project/papermill/) generates output from '.py' file to Jupyter notebook, which includes run results.

-Example of bash file for conducting experiments is `~/run_exper_ht_gradual_increase.sh` with the lines of form:
+Example of bash file for conducting experiments is `~/run_exper_ht_gradual_increase.sh`, which creates pipeline, converting `.py` training file to jupyter notebook, changing parameters of the algorithm by adding new cell into `.ipynb` and running that code.
+Include available argparse variables with `-p` keyword.
 ```bash
 cat $INPUT_DIR/notebook_dql_debug_with_tinymicro.py | jupytext --to ipynb --set-kernel - | papermill $OUTPUT_DIR/notebook_dql_debug_tiny_ht_gradual_increase.ipynb -p gymid 'CyberBattleTinyMicro-v12' -p training_episode_count  2000  -p reward_clip $REWARD_CLIP # -p iteration_count 20 -p eval_episode_count 10
 ```

-which define the pipeline of converting `.py` training file to jupyternotebook, then using `papremill` which can change the parameters of the algorithm by adding new cell into `.ipynb`.
-Include any python variable defined inside `notebook_dql_debug_with_tinymicro.py` with `-p` keyword.

 The visual outputs better check generated `logfile.log` file as the cmd outputs do not include training progressbar.

-### Testing simulator with manual commands and learned agent
+### Testing learned agent in simulation

 To test the algorithm use either [notebook_debug_tinymicro.py](cyberbattle/agents/baseline/notebooks/notebook_debug_tinymicro.py) or [run.py](cyberbattle/agents/baseline/run.py) with `--eval --no-train`.